brians242/cultivation_game/README.md

 LICENSE SUMMARY:
 ----------------

-- Code: Original (you may use as you wish)
+- Code: Original/Agentic (you may use as you wish)
 - Design: Original
 - Content: Dynamically generated (Anthropic API usage terms apply)
 - Technologies: Public web standards